orthanc-server/orthanc-setup-samples/docker/access-control/README.md

 # Purpose

-This is a sample setup to demonstrate the usage of the Orthanc authorization plugin together with the DicomWeb plugin.
+This is a sample setup to demonstrate the usage of the Orthanc authorization plugin together with Orthanc Explorer 2 and the DicomWeb plugin.
 Furthermore, an extra python plugin is added to filter QIDO-RS and tools/find results based on the users accessing the server in order to list only the studies whom they have access to.